kubeshop/testkube-docs/docs/articles/tw-capture-logs.md

 you're running API or E2E tests against a microservice-based application, troubleshooting a failed test could entail looking into the logs of included services/pods to find correlated stack traces or error messages.

-This is easilty achievable with Workflows, here is a simple example that just collects the logs from the Testkube API Server itself:
+This is easily achievable with Workflows, here is a simple example that just collects the logs from the Testkube API Server itself:

 ```yaml
 kind: TestWorkflow